1989 Chinese protests by region: Gansu

+The largest protests in Gansu occurred in the provincial capital, Lanzhou, while solidarity actions also occurred in Tianshui and elsewhere.
+According to public security statistics, between 21 April and 10 June the Lanzhou area experienced 30 demonstrations and petition activities, eight of which involved more than 5,000 participants, with cumulative participation approaching 200,000.

+During the same period, Muslim demonstrations against the book Sexual Customs (《性风俗》), as well as clashes between Tibetan and Han students at the Lanzhou Meteorological School followed by demonstrations involving Tibetan students, contributed to what provincial authorities described as a "highly complicated situation" in Lanzhou.

 Lanzhou兰州

 One of the earliest instances of student protest in Lanzhou was in response to the inconclusive televised discussion between Yuan Mu and the Beijing student leaders on April 29, 1989.

 On May 9 roughly 3,000 students protested after a number of dialogues that individual campuses had with party officials and demanded a unified dialogue.
 Reportedly around 1,000 of these students, when conducting a sit-in outside of the Gansu provincial building, tried to break into the building itself.
 They were stopped by several rows of police, but not before seven police officers were injured.

 By May 29 around 100 students were encamped in the main square of the city but were reportedly exhausted and looked like they were going to give up.

 After hearing the news about the crackdown in Beijing, more than 3,000 students and teachers began to protest again in Lazhou in the early morning of June 4.
 Many separate groups comprising around 1,000 people chose to protest by lying down on train tracks going out of the city to try and shut down transportation.